Art Over Destruction programs have been delivered in classrooms and youth spaces across Salt Lake City.

 When youth are given the right environment, behavior improves naturally.

-Data from teacher observations during CalmLab pilots (classrooms + after-school settings, 2024–2025).
+Teacher observations from CalmLab pilots in classrooms and after-school programs (2024–2025).
 Results vary by site and implementation.

 What Youth Experience

-After taking part in AOD programs, youth often show:
+After participating in AOD programs, teachers often report students showing:

-AOD creates simple, calm creative spaces where youth can:
+AOD creates calm, structured creative environments where students can:

 • Slow down